SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 JS identifiers may not start with a number, but with any other allowed character.
 In general, identifiers may not be keywords.

 <h2>Variables</h2>

 In lua, values are typed, but variables are not.

-Block-scoped variables
-my|perl
-local|lua
-let|JS
-ø|Ruby

-Global variables
-ø|lua|perl
-var|JS (are also hoisted)
-$|Ruby

-Variable scope in python is not determined by keyword but by context.

 <h3>Declaration and initialization</h3>